Sunday school for all ages meets Sundays at 10 am.

 Using the books of Titus and II Timothy, we will be studying how Paul discipled two young pastors.
 The purpose of the study is to discover the foundation of Christian discipleship and to call upon each other to take seriously the command of Jesus in Matthew 28:19-20.
 Participants will be challenged to pray for a disciple and to begin to disciple someone.
 Roger Wernette; Room 214

 The Art of Marriage is a product of Family Life Ministries that weaves together expert teaching, real-life stories, humorous vignettes, and more to portray both the challenges and the beauty of God’s design.
 In addition to a video series, we'll also spend time in group discussion, Bible study, and even learn from the chapters in the Westminster Confession that offer practical guidance in marriage.
 Rev. John Rogers; Room 211

 The Attributes of God, Steven Lawson

 Misconceptions about God abound.
 But they don’t have to.
 God has revealed his character in Scripture, illuminating the attributes that define him.
 While we, being finite creatures, can never truly comprehend everything God is, we should study what he himself has said.
 In this 16-part teaching series, Ligonier Teaching Fellow Dr. Steven Lawson articulates a biblical understanding of divine attributes and explores how a right understanding of God can affect every aspect of our lives.
+Learn more: Attributes of God.
 Dan Tidwell; Room 212

 Christ and His Heaven